Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/3. New Generation (2013) - NodeJS, React, Express, Svelte/NodeJS Express/_node - express/_ Content-Type request parser -  Nuances.md

 1. `multipart/form-data`:

-Â Â  - This encoding is commonly used when uploading files through a form.
+   - This encoding is commonly used when uploading files through a form.
 It supports sending binary data, such as images, audio, video, etc.

-Â Â  - The data is formatted into multiple parts, and each part has its own headers, including the "Content-Type" to describe the type of data being sent.
+   - The data is formatted into multiple parts, and each part has its own headers, including the "Content-Type" to describe the type of data being sent.

-Â Â  - It allows for multiple file inputs in a single form, and each file is sent as a separate part of the request.
+   - It allows for multiple file inputs in a single form, and each file is sent as a separate part of the request.

-Â Â  - It is more efficient for large files because it streams the data rather than encoding it as a long string.
+   - It is more efficient for large files because it streams the data rather than encoding it as a long string.

-Â Â  - It is used with the `enctype="multipart/form-data"` attribute in HTML forms.
+   - It is used with the `enctype="multipart/form-data"` attribute in HTML forms.

 2. `application/x-www-form-urlencoded` (URL-encoded form data):

-Â Â  - This encoding is used for simple form submissions that only contain textual key-value pairs (ASCII characters).
+   - This encoding is used for simple form submissions that only contain textual key-value pairs (ASCII characters).

-Â Â  - The data is encoded as a single string with keys and values separated by "&" and spaces replaced by "+" or percent-encoded "%20".
+   - The data is encoded as a single string with keys and values separated by "&" and spaces replaced by "+" or percent-encoded "%20".

-Â Â  - It is less efficient for large data sets or binary data since it is sent as a long string.
+   - It is less efficient for large data sets or binary data since it is sent as a long string.

-Â Â  - It is the default encoding used by HTML forms when the `enctype` attribute is not specified (i.e., `enctype="application/x-www-form-urlencoded"`).
+   - It is the default encoding used by HTML forms when the `enctype` attribute is not specified (i.e., `enctype="application/x-www-form-urlencoded"`).